askiiart/k80-linux-cooling/README.md

 # Universal K80 Cooling

 This is a Linux cooling control software, which uses an Arduino Uno, PWM fan, and Python 3.
-It was designed for use with a Tesla K80, but should work with any NVIDIA GPU.
+It was designed for use with a Tesla K80 (a datacenter GPU without fans), but should work with any NVIDIA GPU.

 This will determine the speed your fan (connected to your Arduino) should run at based on the highest temperature between your GPUs, then will send that speed to your Arduino.